smvinodkumar910/neodash-custom/custom_changes_in_neodash.md

     line no; 24 added ENV DASHBOARD_HEADER_BRAND_LOGO=Aptiv_logo.png

 3. DashboardHeader.tsx
-line no: 54 : added hidden in the className of <nav> dag.
+line no: 54 : commented line no. 54 to 58 the <nav> tag.